bmeviauac01/softwarelab1/docs/Lab-QueryOptimization/index.md

 ﻿# Query optimization

 We will examine the query optimization behavior of Microsoft SQL Server.
-In order to properly understand the behavior of the optimizer and be able to document it, the **first 5 exercises are solved together** and the instructor will explain the queries and the behavior.
+To properly understand the optimizer's behavior and be able to document it, the **first 5 exercises are solved together**, and the instructor will explain the queries and the behavior.
 The **rest of the exercises is individual work** where it is your task to infer the reason for a specific plan.
 You shall submit the documentation of all exercises.

 ## Pre-requisites and preparation

 Required tools to complete the tasks:

-- Windows, Linux or MacOS: All tools are platform-independent, or a platform-independent alternative is available.
+- Windows, Linux, or macOS: All tools are platform-independent, or a platform-independent alternative is available.
 - Microsoft SQL Server
     - The free Express version is sufficient, or you may also use _localdb_ installed with Visual Studio
     - A [Linux version](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-setup) is also available.
-    - On MacOS you can use Docker.
+    - On macOS, you can use Docker.
 - [Visual Studio Code](https://code.visualstudio.com/) or any other tool for writing markdown
 - [SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms), or you may also use the platform-independent [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/download) is
 - Database initialization script: [mssql.sql](https://bmeviauac01.github.io/adatvezerelt/db/mssql.sql)